Conversion Optimization

 When you’re exploring conversion optimization ideas for online sporting goods stores, focus on your category page filtering system.

-Using filtering that brings in many more nuances for a category type drives better conversions—that’s exactly what athletic wear brand Champion does to ensure a wider audience gets their needs met:
+Using filtering that brings in many more nuances for a category type drives better conversions—that’s exactly what sports goods brand Hockey Monkey does to ensure a wider audience gets their needs met:

 Run your filtering system on one side of the page—preferably on the left—instead of the top to help shoppers make real-time changes to their preferences as they scroll.